-While visiting some websites, your Internet Explorer may report an Error Message – A script on this page is causing Internet Explorer to run slowly !
-If you are facing this issue frequently, you may want to read further!
+While visiting some websites, your Internet Explorer may report a Script Error message – A script on this page is causing Internet Explorer to run slowly!
+If you are facing this issue frequently, you may want to read further.

 In such cases, Internet Explorer prompts the user to decide whether they would like to continue running the slow script or not.
 You may get to see a message as follows: